 - Study trip to ’s-Hertogenbosch (cancelled) and Madrid (done).

-- Detailed technical drawing and planning of the construction (partly done).
+- Detailed technical drawing and planning of the construction (done).

-- Workshop time (locals where I can hang strings from the ceiling, first attempt done, more will come as the instrument develops).
+- Workshop time (locals where I can hang strings from the ceiling, first attempt done, more will be done as the instrument develops in March, 2019).

-- Excercises, adjustments, composition work, practice. - Trial performances (first one booked in December 2018)
+- Excercises, adjustments, composition work, practice. - Trial performances (first one done in December 2018)

 I am presently passing from the sketch-state and construction work to beginning the first tryouts.
 Before starting to construct, I had to first make some important decisions about it.
 Would I construct the harp as a functional replica in which the full tension of the strings with me hanging in them will be possible to realize?
 I quickly decided that this is very impractical, in favor of the second idea: the tension has to be taken by a solid construction that will be a framework around the shape of the harp, which might be more of a theatre prop – or even a projection! – than the actual instrument.
 It seemed to me that a stable frame of house building scaffolding should be the basis of the instrument, which would then be possible to build up and take down whenever needed.